Mikael925/mikael925.github.io/generalist.md

 <div class="summary-block">
     <h3>Summary</h3>
     <p>My function as a generalist is to empower the team by providing support, structure, and clarity.
 I thrive on taking ownership of the development process, ensuring all disciplines work in harmony to deliver a high-quality game on schedule.
-At my core, I'm the proactive team member who constantly asks, 'What's needed to get this done?'—and then ensures it happens.</p>
+At my core, I'm the proactive team member who constantly asks, "What's needed to get this done?" and then ensures it happens.</p>
 </div>

 </div>